ldutoit/long-read-assembly/docs/pages/day1b_familiarise_w_data.md

         paternal_5M_compress.k30.meryl \
         | head
     ```
 The first column is the *k*-mer and the second column is the count of that *k*-mer in the dataset.
+We are just looking at the first few here.

 **Take a look at some statistics for the DB**